Car Security Devices: More Than Just Alarms

 Car alarms are the old standby, and while you might immediately think of your neighbor whose alarm went off so much that everyone ignored it, companies like Cobra, Viper and Commando have improved their systems to make them more effective and less touchy.
 While your vehicle will still sound when broken into, modern alarm systems also can notify you via your key FOB that the alarm has been triggered.
 Plus, many systems give you the ability to disable the car within a range of more than one-fourth of a mile.

 In the event your vehicle is stolen, there are tracking devices that can be installed to help you recover it.
 LoJack is no newcomer to this arena, but now companies such as OnStar, CarShield and even your vehicle’s manufacturer may offer integrated technology that can disable your vehicle and track its movements with GPS.
+With the rise of car connectivity many newer vehicles can be located using the manufacturer’s own network, but a subscription may be required for the service.

 When you purchased your vehicle, the dealer may have offered a glass etch for an additional cost — some sellers even include it with their cars for no additional fee.
 Either way, having your vehicle’s VIN number etched on the windows is a smart move.
 When your car is stolen, it is most likely going to be brought to a chop shop, where they will dismantle the car, remove parts that have VIN numbers and sell everything else.
 When the VIN number is etched into your windows, it makes it harder for thieves to hide the identity of your vehicle.
+The Anti Car Theft Act of 1992 required manufacturers to mark the VIN on several major vehicle components to help curb thieves, but etching the windows adds one more level of tracking ability.

 Caught on Camera

 Digital camera technology has exploded in the last few years, to the point where you can now install in-car camera systems that monitor and record your car’s interior and surroundings.
 These fancy cameras give you a wireless look into your car at all times.
 Whether you select a dash- or mirror-mounted camera, this security measure not only deters thieves but also records them during a break-in to aid law enforcement.
+Some auto manufacturers like Tesla even have built-in perimeter camera systems that can catch any nefarious activity nearby.

 No matter where you live, protecting your vehicle should be a top concern.
 There are more security options available now than ever before, with everything from alarms and GPS tracking to VIN number etching and cameras that you can view remotely.
+Make sure you don’t leave any tantalizing items that may tempt a smash-and-grab thief.
+Make use of glove boxes and center consoles to hide anything that might catch an eye.
+And double check your door locks after parking.

 Image courtesy of Flickr